simonjisu/FSQA/README.md

-# FSQA
+# A Framework for Enhancing Boardroom TODS with Financial Ontology and Embedded Machine Learning

+A demonstration about how does the framework might working in a broad perspective.

-Financial Statements Question &amp; Answering
+Financial Statements Question and Answering

 # prerequisite